-Natural and man-made disasters cause an estimated $57B in average annual costs, with large single events resulting in losses of $100B or more.
-Recent events, such as the World Trade Center disaster, Hurricane Katrina, and Superstorm Sandy, have highlighted a need for current practice to consider the functionality and interdependencies of buildings and infrastructure systems and the role they play in restoring the fabric of the community following a hazard event.
+Recent events, such as the Joplin Tornado in Missouri, earthquakes in Chile and Christchurch, and Superstorm Sandy, have highlighted a need to consider the functionality and interdependencies of buildings and infrastructure systems and the role they play in restoring the fabric of the community following a disaster event.

 NIST's Disaster Resilience program includes the following areas:

 *The title has been renamed from "Community Disaster Resilience Framework" to better align this document with the National Preparedness Goal and to avoid confusion with the National Planning Frameworks.

 The President's Climate Action Plan can be found at http://www.whitehouse.gov/sites/default/files/image/president27sclimateactionplan.pdf.

 Related LinksDisaster and Failure StudiesDisaster Resilient Systems ProgramNational Earthquake Hazards Reduction ProgramFire Risk Reduction in Buildings ProgramFire Risk Reduction in Communities ProgramCenter for Risk-Based Community Resilience Planning

 NewsDisaster Resilience VideoNIST Seeks Community Input on Disaster Resilience Planning GuideNIST Releases Draft Community Resilience Planning Guide for Public ReviewNIST Awards $20 Million for Research Center to Help Communities Increase Resilience to Disaster